 Higher quality zoom lenses maintain the same shape when zooming.
 All the movement is internal.

 Cheaper zoom lenses expand and collapse.
-As they do so, they twist in and out.
-This is particularly inconvenient if you’ve attached a graduated filter as you’d have to reset the filter each time you move the lens so that it is not skew.
+As they do, they twist in and out.
+This is particularly inconvenient if you’ve attached a graduated filter to the lens as you’d have to reset the filter each time you move the lens so that it’s not skew.

-As with all things, movement can over time be wearing on the lens, which could affect its ability to capture good quality images.
-Prime lenses don’t move, so there is less wear.
-This might be a point you’d like to consider when thinking through your next lens purchase.
+As with all things, movement over time can be wearing on the lens, which could affect its ability to capture good quality images.
+Prime lenses don’t move, so there’s less wear on them.
+Something to consider when thinking through your next lens purchase.

 Like with most things, you pay for what you get.
 With top quality lenses you’re paying for the extra research and development, advanced mechanics, quality materials, quality threshold and quality of assembly.